 Whether it’s a well-deserved raise or buying your first home, there’s nothing better than when your goals become a reality.
 Achieving your goals comes with hard work and can be a long-winded process.
 Sometimes lose sight of our goals when we start self-doubting ourselves.
 Overcoming our self-doubt only makes reaching our goals more fulfilling.
 Once you believe in yourself nothing will stop you from making your dreams a reality.
 It’s important to never lose sight of your goals because no one’s going to want it more than you do.

 5) Making time for myself

 The older I get the more I’ve realized how important it is to take time out of my busy schedule for myself.
-Whether it’s taking a bath or eating a pint of ice cream while watching Harry Potter movies, having some alone time always helps me de-stress.
+Whether it’s taking a bath or eating a pint of ice cream while watching Harry Potter movies, having some alone time always helps me de-stress and bring me joy.
 Taking time to self reflect always reminds me of what’s important to me.
 It reminds me of where my priorities lie and what I should be focusing on.
 There’s always something to do but taking a break is important for our mental health.
 You should never feel guilty for making time for yourself.

 6) Coming across a life-changing book or movie.

 Some stories stay with you forever.
 You know it’s a good story when you can’t stop thinking about it.
 You start googling fan theories about the characters and see if you can find out more about the story.
 You immediately call all your besties and tell them they must watch this movie or read the book because you need to talk about it with someone.
 You’ll force them to watch/read it because they have to experience what you just experienced.
 Certain stories and characters inspire us and help us get through difficult times.
 I know I’m grateful to be apart of the Harry Potter Generation.
 Hermoine Granger will forever be one of my role models.